kuharan/IPL-ML-2018/README.md

 ```
 Pandas, sklearn, sklearn.tree, model_selection, DecisionTreeClassifier, csv, Flask, BeautifulSoup, requests, json
 ```
-_List of all the packages that have been used in this project are freezed into [requirements.txt](requirements.txt) file._
+_List of all the packages that have been used in this project is frozen into [requirements.txt](requirements.txt) file._

 ## Dataset
 The dataset that we use in this project is IPL (Indian Premier League) Dataset posted on Kaggle Datasets sourced from cricsheet.
 And calculated Team data based on player EF scores.